AdobeDocs/commerce-operations.en/help/release/beta.md

 - Easy onboarding–Simplify merchant onboarding with a configurable synchronization process that enables full synchronization between the Experience Manager Assets repository and the Commerce catalog.

-- Flexible matching strategy–The integration includes default asset matching algorithms, and it's extensible using Adobe Developer App Builder.
-Work with your solution partner to build a custom matching strategy on top of the integration to accommodate any Asset management repository structure.
+- Flexible matching strategy–The integration includes default asset matching algorithms based on product SKUs that synchronize images between AEM Assets and Commerce, and it's extensible using Adobe Developer App Builder.
+Work with your solution partner to build a custom asset matching strategy on top of the integration to accommodate any asset management repository structure.

 To participate in the beta, send an email request to [Shaun McCran](mailto:mccran@adobe.com).